lineality/Online_Voting_Using_One_Time_Pads/README.md

 - no one makes schedule mistakes
 - communication is automatic and effortless and uses time travel

+## Collapse & Negative Definitions
+- mirages caused by collapse: 'bad planning' and the illusion of pejorative reifications
+- 'takeover' vs. 'vacuum', 'taken over by a vacuum'?

 ### Two aspects of general junkfood behavior:
 (2025.01.16)